aalmada/SpanAndRefs/PITCHME.md

 NOTE:

 - Substring:
-  + allocates a new array,
+  + Memory allocation!
-  + copies elements
+  + Memory copy!
-  + returns a reference to it.
+  + More garbage collection!
 - Strings are immutable.
-- The Substring is also immutables
+- The substring is also immutable.
 - Why do I need to copy just to access a portion???

 +++

 ![Span](Span.png)

-NOTE:
++++

+## Span &lt;T&gt; and Memory&lt;T&gt;

+- Represents contiguous regions of arbitrary memory.
+- Performance characteristics on par with arrays.
+- APIs similar to the arrays.
+- Can point to either managed or native memory, or to memory allocated on the stack.

 ---